IshanPaul/Unit-2-Project-Stats-607-/ANALYSIS.md

 ## 3. Design Reflection

 ### Strengths
-- The simulation reproduces the core phase transition with moderate computational cost.
+- The simulation reproduces the core phase transition with moderate computational cost and a total runtime of 29.74 minutes.
 - The use of θ as a unifying parameter aligns with the theoretical framework and simplifies interpretation.
 - Parallelization and reproducible seeds make the experiment efficient and replicable.

 ### Limitations
-- For large βₘᵢₙ, some regions of θ produced degenerate results due to the interplay between n and b in the scaling formula.
+- Some regions of θ produced degenerate results, which may be due to insufficient replications for a fixed n,p,k,rho.
+In our experiments we keep replications at 1000 but more may be required as exact support recovery seems to be a very strict condition and is difficult to find.
 - Only one noise level (σ = 1.0) and λ scaling (λ_factor = 1.0) were tested.
-- Recovery rates could be smoother with more replicates per condition (e.g., n_reps = 100).

 ---

 ## 4. Conclusions